-DEVENS – After a surge in coronavirus cases among inmates at the federal prison here, two U.S. House representatives are asking the Federal Bureau of Prisons to step in.
+DEVENS – After a surge in coronavirus cases among inmates at the local federal prison, two U.S. House representatives are looking for the Federal Bureau of Prisons to step in.

 Reps.
-Lori Trahan and James McGovern sent a letter to BOP Director Michael Carvajal Tuesday stressing the need for immediate action to help stop the spread of COVID-19 cases within the prison.
+Lori Trahan and James McGovern recently sent a letter to BOP Director Michael Carvajal stressing the need for immediate action to help stop the spread of COVID-19 cases within the prison.

-According to the BOP website, there are 266 active cases of coronavirus among the inmate population and 11 active cases amongst staff at FMC Devens.
+According to the BOP website on Jan.
+6, there were 266 active cases of coronavirus among the inmate population and 11 active cases amongst staff at FMC Devens.

 The representatives cited staff shortages and an increase in hospitalization as the cause for the rise in cases within the jail.
 FMC Devens, which is located on Patton Road, acts as a bridge for inmates suffering from medical conditions to be treated before being transferred to a new prison.